dominiksalvet/limen-alpha/README.md

 # Limen Alpha Processor

-Limen Alpha is dual-core 16-bit RISC processor architecture with hardware synchronization support between the cores.
+Limen Alpha is a dual-core 16-bit RISC processor architecture with a hardware synchronization support between the cores.
 This repository includes it's implementation as a softcore processor described in VHDL.
 Currently a lot of the code is in it's original form, written 3 years ago and then used as part of my high school final work.

 Currently I am intensively working on this project transition to format I am using now, see the list below.